Minimally Invasive Surgeons of Texas (MIST) Fellowship Consortium

 Fellowship Information

 This is the anchoring fellowship program of the MIST Fellowship Consortium.
 Two one-year Fellowship Council accredited positions in Advanced GI MIS/Bariatric Surgery are offered annually encompassing a comprehensive fellowship program including both clinical and research opportunities.
-We offer diverse experiences in all aspects of advanced laparoscopic and robotic surgery as well as surgical endoscopy including comprehensive training in benign foregut surgery (including primary and revisional bariatric and reflux surgery, hiatal/paraesopheal hernias, and functional disorders of the esophagus and stomach (e.g., achalasia and gastroparesis), robotic surgery, and surgical endoscopy.
-In addition to routine flexible diagnostic and therapeutic upper and lower gastrointestinal endoscopy, the fellows also receive extensive training in advanced endoluminal surgery including endoluminal treatments for reflux and bariatrics, dilation, stent placement, and endoscopic fixed and adjustable gastric band removal.
-Training in advanced minimally invasive gastrointestinal surgery, including laparoscopic colon surgery, hernia repair, and comprehensive training in minimally invasive techniques in complex acute care (non-trauma) gastrointestinal surgery is offered through this fellowship program.
+We offer diverse experiences in all aspects of advanced laparoscopic and robotic surgery as well as surgical endoscopy, including comprehensive training in benign foregut surgery (including primary and revisional bariatric and reflux surgery, hiatal/paraesopheal hernias, and functional disorders of the esophagus and stomach (e.g., achalasia and gastroparesis), robotic surgery, and surgical endoscopy.
+In addition to routine flexible diagnostic and therapeutic upper and lower gastrointestinal endoscopy, the fellows also receive extensive training in advanced endoluminal surgery, including endoluminal treatments for reflux and bariatrics, dilation, stent placement, and endoscopic fixed and adjustable gastric band removal.
+This fellowship program offers training in advanced minimally invasive gastrointestinal surgery, including laparoscopic colon surgery and hernia repair, and comprehensive training in minimally invasive techniques in complex acute care (non-trauma) gastrointestinal surgery.
 We offer fellows one of the most extensive experiences available in robotic surgery by working with more than thirteen highly experienced robotic general surgeons.
-The program is home to the Surgical Innovation and Robotics Institute (SIRI), one of the largest training programs for robotic surgery in the country.
+The program is home to the Surgical Innovation and Robotics Institute (SIRI), one of the country’s largest training programs for robotic surgery.
 Fellows also gain educational experience in managing our laparoscopic training lab and laparoscopic training courses.
-Memorial Hermann – Texas Medical Center is home to the Surgical Innovation and Robotics Institute, one of the largest programs for robotic surgery training in the world.
+Memorial Hermann – Texas Medical Center is home to the Surgical Innovation and Robotics Institute, one of the world’s largest programs for robotic surgery training.
 Applications to this program are accepted via the Fellowship Council.

 McGovern Medical School at UTHealth Houston